ca-leet/Detect-SSLmitm/README.md

 ## Usage

-1. Download the ssl_mitm.ps1 script to your local machine
+1. Download the ssl_mitm.ps1 script to your local machine and remote machine
 2. Set the appropriate PowerShell execution policy:
 `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 3. Dot source the script and initialize golden hashes: